What is a Conclave? Process to select a Pope explained

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-As Pope Francis continues to recover from bronchitis in hospital, many have begun to wonder what the process would be if he were to step down on health grounds like his predecessor, Pope Benedict XVI.
+As Pope Francis continues to fight double pneumonia in hospital, many have begun to wonder what the process would be if he were to step down on health grounds like his predecessor, Pope Benedict XVI.

 The method the Catholic Church uses to select their leader has remained virtually unchanged for the last 800 years.
 The system is known as the ‘Papal Conclave,’ and will be used once again to select the next Pope when the time comes.